plan-d-io/Belgium-electricity-import-inference-engine/README.md

 ## Motivation
 **What Does Belgium Really Import?**

 Belgium is structurally interconnected with its neighbours and frequently imports electricity.
-Headlines often state that *“Belgium imports electricity from France, the Netherlands or Germany”*, but they rarely clarify **what kind of electricity** this actually is.
+Headlines often state that *“Belgium imports record amounts of electricity”*, but they do not clarify **what kind of electricity** this actually is.
 Is Belgium importing:
 -	nuclear electricity from France?
 -	gas-fired electricity from the Netherlands?
 -	coal-fired electricity from Germany?